Our add-in suite will make MS Office easy, efficient and brand compliant.

 After you have created a conceptual framework through an in-depth analysis, you can start planning your rebranding.
 This step is highly dependent on the scope of your rebranding; a design relaunch requires less planning than the complete reorientation of a brand.

 The core of this step is to define the identity of your brand after the rebranding process.
 What should the brand look like after the rebranding?
-Here it can help to work out your brand’s DNA after the rebranding and then to think about the steps that to take to reach that goal.
-You may need to formulate new claims and advertising copy, hire new staff to strengthen certain areas, or make changes to your product portfolio.
+Here it can help to work out your brand’s DNA after the rebranding and then think about the steps to take in order to reach that goal.
+You may need to formulate new claims and advertising copy, hire new staff to strengthen certain areas or make changes to your product portfolio.

 An external agency can drive the planning of your rebranding should you not have the capacity to do so internally.